 The Community Resources Division offers free Energy Efficiency and Weatherization Kits for qualifying low-to-moderate income residents of Fayetteville.
 The kits are intended to improve living conditions and reduce energy usage and cost by installing simple energy efficiency upgrades to dwellings.
 Each kit includes energy efficient light bulbs, caulk, weather stripping, low-flow faucets and several other essential energy saving items.

 Americans generate 25% of the total garbage on the planet and Arkansans are well above the national average.
 You can make a difference by reducing waste at home and saving money in the process.
 The City of Fayetteville rewards people for producing less waste through its Pay-As-You-Throw and recycling programs.
-This website will explain how to do just that!
+The Recycling in Fayetteville web page will explain how to do just that!
 Everything from what to look for when purchasing items at the store to using your organic waste for composting.